 There are many different types of halva.
-Some have a texture similar to nougat and are made with tahini.
+Some have a texture similar to nougat and are made with Tahini Paste.
 While others are dry and brittle.

 Some are dotted with nuts such as pistachios.
 Still, others are nut-free.
+There is even carrot halwa and semolina halwa.
 Assyrian Halwa has a smooth and creamy texture, somewhat similar to fudge, and does not usually contain any nuts.

 Halwa is almost always served with hot tea or as we call it "chai."
-It is often served when guests come to your home to pay their respects after a death in the family.
+There is an Assyrian custom that when guests come to your home to pay their respects after a death in the family they are almost always served halwa with their tea.

-Halwa is also served at Assyrian churches.
-After church services, there is usually a time of fellowshipping over tea and sweets.
+This halwa recipe is also served at Assyrian churches.
+After church services, there is usually a time of fellowshipping where tea is served with sweets like halwa, kleiche, and Kadeh.

 It is particularly served during times of fasting.
 This includes the 40-day fast leading up to Easter and the 25-day fast leading to Christmas.